 Required by any operation that provides food to the public at the same venue over a period of time.
 Examples include concession stands, booths or trailers at sports venues during an athletic season or at a City of Evanston Farmers’ Market.

-To apply online go to: SEASONAL FOOD PERMIT APPLICATION (preferred method)
+Apply online go to: SEASONAL FOOD PERMIT APPLICATION

 Seasonal License - issued for a continuous period of no more than 6 months.